MiragianCycle/open_stories/The10Commands/ResearchNotes/The10CommandsResearch.md

  **I don't agree with your politics**

- Fortunately, you don't have to agree with my politics to a) read and engage with this material, and b) this is an open manuscript - if you don't like the politics, feel free to remove the Marxism and replace it with Randian individualism and capitalist utopianism; I am curious how *anyone* in a post apocalyptic context will lean towards capitalism, but hey stranger things have happened.
+ Fortunately, you don't have to agree with my politics to a) read and engage with this material, and b) this is an open manuscript - if you don't like the politics, feel free to remove the Marxism and replace it with Randian individualism and free-market utopianism; I am curious how *anyone* in a post apocalyptic context will lean towards capitalism, but hey stranger things have happened.

  **What did Marx have to say about the apocalypse**